 Each of our trainees undertake three GP attachments:

 - A 6-month ST1/ST2 GP ITP post

 Our ITP post represent a unique opportunity to broaden your horizons in posts that are relevant and interesting.

 The weekly timetable for each of these ITP posts are:

 - 6 sessions in practice (5 clinical, 1 tutorial)

 - 1 session half-day teaching

-- 3 session in ITP specialty (4 sessions during breaks in term time)
+- 3 sessions in ITP specialty (4 sessions during breaks in term time)

 Outlined below is a brief digested description of each post:

 Innovative Training Posts GP training Imperial College London